pyocd/pyOCD/docs/command_reference.md

 ##### `init`

 **Usage**: init \
 Ignored; for OpenOCD compatibility.

+### Probe

+##### `flushprobe`

+**Usage**:  \
+Ensure all debug probe requests have been completed.

 ### Registers

 ##### `reg`

+**Aliases**: `rr` \
-**Usage**: [-f] [REG] \
+**Usage**: [-p] [-f] [REG...] \
 Print core or peripheral register(s).
-If no arguments are provided, all core registers will be printed.
+If no arguments are provided, the 'general' core register group will be printed.
 Either a core register name, the name of a peripheral, or a peripheral.register can be provided.
 When a peripheral name is provided without a register, all registers in the peripheral will be printed.
+The -p option forces evaluating the register name as a peripheral register name.
 If the -f option is passed, then individual fields of peripheral registers will be printed in addition to the full value.

 ##### `wreg`

+**Aliases**: `wr` \
-**Usage**: [-r] REG VALUE \
+**Usage**: [-r] [-p] [-f] REG VALUE \
 Set the value of a core or peripheral register.
 The REG parameter must be a core register name or a peripheral.register.
 When a peripheral register is written, if the -r option is passed then it is read back and the updated value printed.
+The -p option forces evaluating the register name as a peripheral register name.
+If the -f option is passed, then individual fields of peripheral registers will be printed in addition to the full value.

 ### Semihosting